Battle off Samar: Taffy 3's losses

 The plight of Gambier Bay had only continued during this period.
-Yamatos gunfire set a massive fire inside the hanger bay and caused more flooding.
+Yamatos gunfire set a massive fire inside the hangar bay and caused more flooding.
 Going off of older sources, Gambier Bays sinking is often credited to Japanese heavy cruisers, particularly Chikuma.
 The story goes that Chikuma recognized Gambier Bay as an escort carrier, and the cruisers switched to high explosive 8-inch (203 mm) rounds and closed to point blank range, sinking Gambier Bay between 08:10 to 09:11.
 However, Chikuma was engaged in a gunnery duel with Heermann and Samuel B. Roberts by the time Gambier Bay took her first hit, and never fired on the escort carriers again.
 As for the other cruisers, Tone and Haguro focused their fire on the escort carriers Kalinin Bay; Chōkai probably engaged White Plains and Kitkun Bay.
 The surviving records from the Japanese cruisers also never correctly identified their targets, reporting either "Ranger-class aircraft carriers" or "Independence-class light carriers", and all damage inflicted to the other escort carriers were by armor piercing 8-inch (203 mm) shells.
 Most of this came from earlier accounts of the battle off Samar being based on U.S. accounts without taking Japanese records into perspective.
 Regardless, at 08:43 Gambier Bay took a shell hit which destroyed her forward engine room, leaving her dead in the water.
 The abandon ship order was issued as Gambier Bay began to sink, prompting Yamato to cease fire and for the light cruiser Noshiro to close the range and fire on a disabled and listing "Independence-class light carrier".
 The sinking Gambier Bay received multiple high explosive shell hits at this time period which killed evacuating crew members.
 Gambier Bay capsized at 09:07 and fully sank at 09:11 with the loss of 147 sailors.